Kintsugi: Learning To Love The Critical

 Equally, in not criticising those things too precious to lose, we may lose them altogether.
 Examples are family, friends, and institutions we know and love.
 These important things take form in our minds as the aspirational ideal that paints the world.
 For example, in the ideal, doctors continually embody the Hippocratic Oath and always put the patients needs first; mothers are nurturing and loving; teachers always seek to improve you and give you the knowledge that you need; your lovers always love you.

-These aspirational ideals embedded in the ideals we hold aloft are misleading on the occasions when human fallability becomes manifest.
-It is imperative to accept this fallability and acknowledge it as a reality, especially in institutional spaces where the professional is shielded by governance structures – as an organisation protects itself.
+These aspirational ideals embedded in the ideals we hold aloft are misleading on the occasions when human fallibility becomes manifest.
+It is imperative to accept this fallibility and acknowledge it as a reality, especially in institutional spaces where the professional is shielded by governance structures – as an organisation protects itself.
 The imperative to criticise and embrace the problems which exist is vital to protect the erosion of the ideal via its positive overshadowing of calamitous failure.

 For example, doctors can malpractice, mothers can be abusive, teachers can impede the growth and understanding of people; and your lovers can destroy you.
 The ideal, the role and the individual can all be assumptions, and assumed upon.
 In the world which ideals construct and inhabit, stereotypical thought prevails and ultimately generates real world behaviour based upon misrecognition which comes through ladders of inference (a common mental pathway of increasing abstraction, often leading to misguided beliefs).
 In short, critical thought is essential to prevent us from living in a fantasy world when we need to be attending to very important issues – or even mundane but relevant issues.